Ministers move to axe early public consultation phase for infrastructure schemes

 He cited figures showing consent for projects took on average 4.2 years to be secured in 2021, compared with 2.6 years in 2012.

-The current pre-application requirements will be replaced by new statutory guidance under the proposals, with developers still expected to consult with the community to ensure projects “better reflect communities’ views”.
+The current pre-application requirements will be replaced by new statutory guidance under amendments to the Planning and Infrastructure Bill, with developers still expected to consult with the community to ensure projects “better reflect communities’ views”.

 As well as the consultation process being brought in line with planning applications for major housing schemes, new statutory guidance would “allow changes to be made dynamically based on community feedback” to reduce delays.